Prompt Schema: Why .sinc.json Is the Future of Prompt Standards

 Why the Schema Has Exactly 6 Bands

-The 6-band structure is not arbitrary.
-It is derived from the Nyquist-Shannon sampling theorem applied to specification signals.
-Your intent is a continuous signal with energy across 6 frequency bands.
-Each band captures a distinct specification dimension that the LLM needs to reconstruct your intent without aliasing (hallucination).
+The 6-band structure is not a random choice.
+It comes from the Nyquist-Shannon sampling theorem applied to prompts.
+Think of your intent as a signal.
+That signal carries energy in 6 frequency bands.
+Each band captures one key dimension.
+The LLM needs all 6 to rebuild your intent without guessing, which is what causes hallucination.

 Version Control for Prompts

-With .sinc.json files, prompts become first-class citizens in your repository:
+With .sinc.json files, prompts live in your code repository just like any other file:

 # Directory structure